barryclark/jekyll-now/_posts/2018-11-20-Fruit-Ranking.md

 Fruit Ranking
 --------------

 On average, it's clear that most people like most of the fruits presented.
-The majority of respondents rated the fruit items in the highest tiers: A & B, while only 16% of respondents ranked certain fruits in lowest tiers: D & F.
+The majority of respondents rated the fruit items in the highest tiers: A & B, while only 16% of respondents ranked certain fruits in lowest tiers: D & F, on average.

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/fruit_ranking/overall_bar_plot.png)